Portrait of therapist Adam Brown smiling against a gray background

 Using Insurance

 • I'm in-network with Aetna, which means you will typically have a copay to meet with me.
+Check your benefits here.

 Not Using Insurance

-• My fee is $225 for a 60-minute session.
-I offer lower-fee (sliding scale) spots for those facing financial hardships or constraints.
+• I offer lower-fee (sliding scale) spots for those facing financial hardships or constraints.
 Please don't hesitate to ask!

 We can talk more about all of this in a free consultation.